Which Is Better: Bogey or Double Bogey?

 An English golf writer first used the term “par” to represent a perfect score in the 1860s, but the term didn’t catch on.

 In 1911, the United States Golf Association developed a system standardizing scores, but it used par as the expected score, with bogey relegated to 1 over par.
-The British eventually followed in the 1920s.
+The British eventually implemented that definition into their rules of golf in the 1920s.

 Establishing Par

-The USGA originally determined that any hole up to 225 yards long would be a par 3, meaning a score of 4 would be a bogey while a 5 would be a double bogey.
+The USGA originally determined that any particular hole up to 225 yards long would be a par-3 hole, meaning a score of 4 would be a bogey on the scorecard, while a 5 would be a double bogey.

-Holes between 225 and 425 yards would be par 4s, holes of 426 to 600 yards would play to par 5, while any hole longer than 600 yards would be a par 6.
+Holes between 225 and 425 yards would be par-4 holes, holes of 426 to 600 yards would be par-5 holes, and any hole longer than 600 yards would be a par 6.

 Each par designation assumes that a player will take two putts.
-So for a par-4 hole, for example, the assumption is that a good golfer, playing in ideal conditions, will reach the green in two shots and take two putts to achieve a par.
+So for a par-4 hole, for example, the assumption is that a good golfer, playing in ideal conditions, will have a tee shot, a shot from the fairway in which the golf ball would reach the green, and then take two putts to achieve a par with a putter.

 Double Bogey